kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 environments where Kubewarden is deployed.
 This data will help guide the project's future development.

+Kubearden stack telemetry will be enabled by default, but users will have an easy way to disable it

 # Motivation

 The Kubewarden team currently has limited visibility into the environments